sunfe2009/manifesto-work/content/manifesto/apple.md

 ---
 title: "Apple"
 industry: "Technology"
-   tags: ["Innovation", "Design", "Privacy"]
 ---

-   At Apple, we believe that technology should enrich human lives...
+At Apple, we believe in the power of innovation...